Why USAA?

 The Opportunity

-As a dedicated Complex Auto Adjuster, you will adjust highly complex auto insurance claims presented by or against our members to include the end-to-end claims process and settling claims in compliance with state laws and regulations.
-Accountable for delivering best in class service, through setting appropriate expectations, proactive communications, advice, and empathy.
+As a dedicated Sr. Injury Adjuster- UM, you will be responsible to adjust attorney-involved, moderately complex UM/UIM claims or moderately complex to include confirming coverage, determining liability, investigating, evaluating, negotiating, and adjudicating claims in compliance with state laws and regulations.
+Responsible for delivering a concierge level of best-in-class member service through setting appropriate expectations, proactive communications, advice, and empathy.

-We offer a flexible work environment that requires an individual to be in the office 3 days per week, after completing 3 months in office.
-This position will be based in our Colorado Springs, CO Campus locations only.
+This hybrid role requires an individual to be in the office 3 days per week.
+This position can be based in one of the following locations: San Antonio, TX, Phoenix, AZ, Colorado Springs, CO, Chesapeake, VA or Tampa, FL.
 Relocation assistance is not available for this position.

 What you'll do: